Bats are the most common mammals you’ll find in Costa Rica. The different types of bats in Costa Rica differ in size and color.

 8. Greater Bulldog Bat

-The greater bulldog bat (Noctilio leporinus ), also known as the fisherman bat, is a fishing bat indigenous to Latin America.
+The greater bulldog bat (Noctilio leporinus ), the fisherman bat, is a fishing bat indigenous to Latin America.

-Tropical lowlands are the main habitat of this bat.
-The bats are seen over ponds, streams, estuaries, and coastal lagoons.
+This bat’s main habitat is tropical lowlands.
+It is seen over ponds, streams, estuaries, and coastal lagoons.

 In Trinidad, these bats rest in hollow trees like balata, red mangroves, and silk cotton.